Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Numerical Analysis

 In this paper we first do the $3\times 3$ mixing with all three inputs, $f_2(1270)$, $f_2'(1525)$, and $f_2(1950)$, with (\ref{2++}).
 In this case we can fix all five mixing parameters, including the chromon mass $\mu$, completely.
 To find the solution, however, we have to vary the masses a bit.
 Changing the masses of $f_2(1270)$, $f_2'(1525)$, and $f_2(1950)$ to 1275, 1515, and 1944 MeVs, we obtain Table \ref{t2+1} which suggests the chromon mass to be around 920 MeV.

-One might worry that the chromon mass of Table \ref{t2+1}, $\mu\simeq$ 920 MeV, is a bit too large.
+One might worry that $\mu\simeq$ 920 MeV of Table \ref{t2+1} is a bit too large.
 But remember that here the $2^{++}$ chromoball is $^5S_2$ state in which the spin of two chromons are parallel.
 And the spin-spin interaction could have made the chromon mass large.
-So the large chromon mass here actually includes the energy coming from the spin-spin interaction.
+So the large chromon mass here actually could be interpreted to include the energy coming from the spin-spin interaction.

 The result tells that $f_2(1270)$ is predominantly the $u\bu+d\bd$ state, $f_2'(1525)$ is predominantly the $s\bs$ state, and $f_2(1950)$ is predominantly the chromoball state.
 This agrees well with the result of the preceding paper, and is consistent with the PDG view \cite{pdg,prd15}.

 Notice that the table gives us $R(f_2'(1525)/f_2(1270))\simeq$ 0.41 which agrees well with the PDG value 0.36, but $R(f_2(1950)/f_2(1270))$ becomes 2.33 which is a little larger than the PDG value (\ref{pdg2}).
 But we find that we could reduce this number by changing the mass of $f_2(1525)$ to around 1490 MeV.
 With this change of the input, the chromon mass is reduced to around 840 MeV and $R(f_2(1950)/f_2(1270))$ becomes around 0.57.

 Now, remember that here we have $f_0(2010)$ just above 2 GeV, and it would be unfair to exclude this in the mixing.
 So we consider the $4\times 4$ mixing with the four mass eigenstates and (\ref{2++}) as the input, and obtain Table \ref{t2+2}.
 Here again we have changed the input masses a little, to 1275, 1500, 1944, and 2100 MeVs, to find the solution.